-The Bay spans the northern end of Lancashire and southern part of Cumbria.
-It surrounds a large estuary providing a natural coherence and continues a rich and varied natural landscape, including the southern Lake District, western Yorkshire Dales Arnside & Silverdale AONB and internationally designated habitats.
+The Bay spans the northern end of Lancashire and southern region of Cumbria.
+Designated a special area of conservation (SAC) it surrounds a large estuary providing a natural coherence and continues a rich and varied natural landscape, including the southern Lakes, western Yorkshire Dales and Arnside & Silverdale AONB.